Merri/react-maria/README.md

 - [`@xo-union/react-unique-id`](https://www.npmjs.com/package/@xo-union/react-unique-id)

-And the remaining solutions that can be found have clearly not spent time to think about the problem.
+And the remaining solutions that can be found have clearly not spent time to think about the problem or the implementation is based on outdated React features (like mixins).

 ## Components